70,000 tennis balls to be donated to venues and coaches to help bounce back of tennis

-Venues and coaches who have joined the Play Your Way campaign by committing to opening up their court time and coaching sessions to the public through LTA Rally can receive a supply of the free balls.
-Those eligible are able to request one box of 72 balls per registered venue or accredited coach by emailing email@example.com with a link to your coaching or court time booking links from LTA Rally.
+Venues and coaches who have joined the Play Your Way campaign by committing to opening up their court time and coaching sessions to the public through our online booking system can receive a supply of the free balls.
+Those eligible are able to request one box of 72 balls per registered venue or accredited coach by emailing email@example.com with a link to your coaching or court time booking links from our online booking system.

 The donation further builds on the support packages the LTA have put in place to help ensure tennis in Britain emerges from this period in as strong and healthy a position as possible, and the sport resumes its unique role in keeping the nation active.